Tamim bin Hamad Al Thani: Personal life

 In total he has thirteen children born between 2006 and 2020; seven sons and six daughters, from three wives.

 Tamim participates in competitive sport.
-He was filmed playing badminton and bowled with former Egyptian military chief Mohamed Hussein Tantawi.
+He has been filmed playing badminton and bowling with former Egyptian military chief Mohamed Hussein Tantawi.
 He has a strong interest in history and his nation's heritage.
 He is fluent in Arabic, English and French.